 Besides, although I had started my company a few years ago, after reading this book, I used the PI triangle to discuss what we could improve in our company with my partner

-For example, we realised that we were not focusing enough on “systems” and that we were doing a lot of repetitive tasks without automating them.
+For example, we realized that we were not focusing enough on “systems” and that we were doing a lot of repetitive tasks without automating them.

 Today, we have implemented several automated processes, including recorded video training, which allows all our employees to be trained to the same standard.
 It also saved us a lot of time in the development and search for new customers.